avinash-chouhan/seg-mentor/README.md

 #### Technical issues:
 * Monitor vs. final result - we monitor *test-mIoU* estimate during training by running the net on a quarter (1/4) of the validation set; the resulting signal reflects both data(sub)set and param-point variability in its noise, thus giving a kinda-realistic rough estimate of the error bars on the value.
- <br> However, we reused the same computational graph as the train, switching between train/val data feed - leveraging the  *switching iterator* of TF ```Datasets``` (probably designed for this exact purpose).
+ <br> However, we reused the same computational graph as the train, switching between train/val data feed - leveraging the  *[feedable iterator](https://www.tensorflow.org/programmers_guide/datasets)* of TF ```Datasets``` (probably designed for this exact purpose).
 This is different from what happens at real inference time, since the BatchNorm/Dropout use training settings (randomly zeroing activations / using this-batch-stats instead of freezed moving-average mean&std, respectively), and gives lower results, with the delta decreasing with batch size.
  <br>We may fix this in the future but currently we feel that it serves the purpose of monitoring - relative comparison, detect flattening etc. and in fact may be be an opportunity for insights..

 #### Stuff we tried and didn't give improvement